snorkel-ai/snorkel-flow-gcp-marketplace/README.md

 Note that you will need to insert the correct image paths in the `values.yaml` file, or set them on the command line as shown here.

+Also remember to toggle the RBAC creation for the secrets manager on, as by default all RBAC creation is disabled in our charts due to a [requirement](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/blob/master/docs/building-deployer-helm.md#declare-rbac-requirements-and-disable-rbac-in-the-chart) in the deployer image.

 ```shell
 cd chart/snorkelflow